Succession to the Throne Act, 2013: In the Senate

-Third reading in the Senate and Royal Assent
+Third reading in the Senate, royal assent, and commencement

-In debate during the third reading, on 25 and 26 March, Senator Joan Fraser said that the Canadian parliament was being asked to assent to a bill passed by a foreign parliament, the final form of which had not yet been seen, and that the Canadian bill was to give assent to the bill "laid before" the parliament at Westminster, which had been amended since first presented there.
+In debate during the third reading, on 25 and 26 March, Senator Joan Fraser said that the Canadian Parliament was being asked to assent to a bill passed by a foreign parliament, the final form of which had not yet been seen, and that the Canadian bill was to give assent to the bill "laid before" the Parliament at Westminster, which had been amended since first presented there.
 Fraser commented that when the Senate had given the bill third reading, she would take that as formal notification that assent was being given to the bill eventually passed in Westminster, but it would have been preferable if Canada had done as Australia and New Zealand were doing: instead of passing a bill to assent to another parliament's legislation, they were passing their own, standalone legislation, thereby asserting that the monarch of each country is whomever each country's laws determines it to be.

 Senator Serge Joyal responded by saying that Bill C-53 assented to the British bill by its title, not all its clauses.
-He argued that the legal force of a bill is essentially a legislative intention, to which some precision can be given, as had been done through the amendments made to the Succession to the Crown Bill 2012 by the British parliament.
+He argued that the legal force of a bill is essentially a legislative intention, to which some precision can be given, as had been done through the amendments made to the Succession to the Crown Bill 2012 by the British Parliament.
 The original intention approved by all of the 16 prime ministers of the Commonwealth realms had not been altered, but instead made more precise.

-At the cessation of debate, the bill passed unamended and received Royal Assent the next day.

-Commencement

-The Act was brought into force by order-in-council by the Governor General on 26 March 2015, the same day as the other Commonwealth realms that required their own legislation.
+At the cessation of debate, the bill passed unamended and received royal assent the next day.
+The act was brought into force by order-in-council by the Governor General on 26 March 2015, the same day as the other Commonwealth realms that required their own legislation.

 Constitutional issues

 Cabinet position

 The government's stated position in 2013 was that "The changes to the laws of succession do not require a constitutional amendment.
 The laws governing succession are UK law and are not part of Canada's constitution.
-Specifically, they are not enumerated in the schedule to our Constitution Act, 1982 as part of the Constitution of Canada.
+Specifically, they are not enumerated in the schedule to our Constitution Act, 1982, as part of the constitution of Canada.
 Furthermore, the changes to the laws of succession do not constitute a change to the 'office of The Queen', as contemplated in the Constitution Act, 1982.
-The office of The Queen includes the Sovereign's constitutional status, powers and rights in Canada.
+The office of the Queen includes the sovereign's constitutional status, powers, and rights in Canada.
 Neither the ban on the marriages of heirs to Roman Catholics, nor the common law governing male preference primogeniture, can properly be said to be royal powers or prerogatives in Canada.
 As the line of succession is therefore determined by UK law and not by the sovereign, the Queen's powers and rights have not been altered by the changes to the laws governing succession in Canada."